dirtbirb/segmenteverygrain/README.md

 - Increased FPS (using blitting), especially with high grain counts
 - Large images, by downscaling for display (while operating on the full-resolution image)
 - Using the same interface to create, delete, merge, and measure grains
+- Convert pixels to meters using a given scale length or by measuring a scale bar in the image
 - More control over grain detection, including a selection box and arbitrary number of foreground/background prompts
 - A toggleable info box to display information about the last-selected grain
 - Undoing the most recently-created grain